 Behind the Recipe

-For a guaranteed successful starting point, I turned to my pumpkin cream cheese muffins.
-I love this muffin batter because it’s really easy to prepare and always impresses, even without the cheesecake filling and crumb topping.
+I love that muffin batter because it’s really easy to prepare and always impresses, even without the cheesecake filling and crumb topping.
 (And that says a lot!!)
-The batter is a lot like my pumpkin crumb cake muffins, but there’s baking powder for lift and we’ll sweeten the donuts exclusively with brown sugar.
+The batter is a lot like my pumpkin crumb cake muffins, but there’s baking powder for lift, and we’ll sweeten the donuts exclusively with brown sugar.

 How to Make Baked Pumpkin Donuts